If you scour the internet and youtube videos like myself, you’ve probably ran into the topics of ‘Hypergamy’ and ‘Femininity’ at least once.

 Before I had the confidence and the information I had today.
 I used to be that jealous woman who looked at another woman with admonishment and ‘hate’ at the same time thinking, ‘who does she think she is wearing red lipstick to the grocery store?
 “Why is she wearing a cute outfit in the middle of the day just walking down the street and her hair so neat and nails done?
 Where TF is she going?
 She’s probably stuck up.

-These unhealthy thoughts only brought out my own insecurities in me.
+These unhealthy thoughts only brought out my own insecurities.
 It never impacted the other person, you know why?
 Because they are minding the business that pays them.

 Women who carry themselves like this daily are the ones who attract the partners and lifestyles you secretly envy.